Tilley Group

 Carried by the anopheles mosquito, the tiny malaria parasite invades the victim's red blood cells where it starts devouring the red cell haemoglobin and changing the cells so that the infected red blood cells stick to blood vessel walls.
 This leads to the typical symptoms of fever and headaches, but in severe cases results in coma and death.

 The Tilley lab is working as part of a global effort to understand and control malaria.
 We undertake research in the areas of cell biology and drug development related to the malaria parasite, Plasmodium falciparum.
-We are particularly interested in how the parasite alters the erythrocyte surface to cause malaria pathology, as well as the remarkable transformation that turns parasites crescent-shaped and allows them to be transmitted from a human host to a mosquito vector.
-We also investigate the action of and resistance to artemisinin, with a view to designing better antimalarial drugs.
+We investigate the action of and resistance to antimalarial compounds, with a view to designing new antimalarial drugs.
+We are interested in how the parasite alters the erythrocyte surface to cause malaria pathology, as well as the remarkable transformation that turns parasites crescent-shaped and allows them to be transmitted from a human host to a mosquito vector.

 Techniques

-Leann’s laboratory helped to develop and implement a number of new imaging modalities and apply them in pioneering applications.
+Leann’s laboratory helped to develop and implement new imaging modalities and apply them in pioneering applications.
 Such modalities include 3D electron tomography, cryoEM, and super-resolution optical microscopy.
-Leann is a major user of the Advanced Microscopy Facility at the Bio21 Institute.

-Leann’s laboratory is also undertaking molecular and biochemical studies that underpin the development of new antimalarial drugs.
+Leann’s laboratory is undertaking molecular and biochemical studies that underpin the development of new antimalarial drugs.

 Group Members